Hybrid between biologically and quantum-inspired many-body states: Application to Transverse field spin model

-Fig.~\ref{fig:2D-Comparison-models} shows the same data but we plot the energy $E$ as a function of the variance of the energy var$[H] = \langle H^2\rangle - E^2$.
-The variance is rescaled with respect to the size of the system and an estimate of the bandwidth of the energy spectrum, the so-called V-score \cite{wu_vscore_2024} which for our model evaluates to V-score $= N \mathrm{var} H/E^2$.
-As we shall see the V-score is a very good proxy for the accuracy of the calculation.
-V-scores in the $10^{-6}-10^{-4}$, as obtained here, are considered of very high quality.
+Figure~\ref{fig:2D-Comparison-models} shows the same data but we plot the energy $E$ as a function of the variance of the energy var$[H] = \langle H^2\rangle - E^2$.
+The variance is rescaled with respect to the size of the system and an estimate of the bandwidth of the energy spectrum, the so-called $V$-score \cite{wu_vscore_2024} which for our model evaluates to $V$-score $= N \mathrm{var} H/E^2$.
+As we shall see the $V$-score is a very good proxy for the accuracy of the calculation. $V$-scores in the $10^{-6}-10^{-4}$, as obtained here, are considered of very high quality.
 This figure shows once again the large difference of ansatz quality between the MPS and the perceptrain ansatz (except for large value of $h_x$ where the ground state eventually converges to a product state, i.e. a rank one MPS).
 We could, of course, push the rank of the MPS to much higher values.
-The point here is that with the perceptrain ansatz a extremely low rank $\chi=2$ or $3$ is sufficient to describe the ground state.
+The point here is that with the perceptrain ansatz, an extremely low rank $\chi=2$ or $3$ is sufficient to describe the ground state.